SanderSzkola/CZN_Pathfinder/README.md

 ## Notes

-Automatic scanner requires admin elevation (right click / run as administrator).
+Automatic and half-automatic scanners require admin elevation (right click / run as administrator).
 The game is elevated itself, and lower process cant send signals to higher process or something.
 Offline mode can work without it.<br><br>
 This is a convenience  tool, not a bot or cheat.
 It displays the full map and the optimal path.<br>
 It does not run the map for you.
 It does not modify or inject any code into the game.<br>